RaymondNymark/JPN-Web-Dictionary/README.md

 ## Want to check it out?
 The app is usable here: **http://139.162.187.61/Search**

-I've deployed the web-app on a small Linux server, and the website will reflect the most recent version of the dictionary! 🌐 Despite not having it's own domain name, it should work on every modern web-browser, and even on phones.
+I've deployed the web-app on a Linux server, and the website will reflect the most recent version of the dictionary! 🌐 Despite not having it's own domain name, it should work on every modern web-browser, and even on phones.
 Feel free to check it out :)

 &nbsp;